SonuRai70/PyLearn/README.md

 # Python Learning Journey

 ## Introduction
 Welcome to my Python learning repository!
-Here, you'll find my progress, projects, and notes as I embark on the journey to become proficient in Python programming.
+Here, you'll find my progress, and notes as I embark on the journey to Python programming.

 ## Why Python?
 Python is a versatile and beginner-friendly programming language known for its readability and ease of use.
 It's widely used in various fields such as web development, data analysis, artificial intelligence, and more.
 I chose Python because of its vast community support and the extensive range of libraries and frameworks available.